dfripp4215/TicTacToe/README.md

 * Displays on screen whos turn it is.
 * Shows what box you're hovering over.
-* Visual effects when someone.
+* Visual effects when someone wins.
 * New Game button.

 ## Technologies Used